shanieMoonlight/git-actions/actions/dispatch_on_image_push_success/README.md

 The action will fail if:
 - `target_repo` is not provided
 - `target_repo_pat` is not provided
-- `tags` input is empty (this input is effectively required for the dispatch to be meaningful, even though marked as optional in the YAML)
 - The API call to GitHub fails (non-2xx response)

 ## Contributing